Edwards, Towns lead Timberwolves to rout of Magic, 126-108

 Bol Bol led the Magic with a career-high 26 points and added 12 rebounds.
 Jalen Suggs added 23 points, six rebounds and six assists.

+”Obviously his great start kind of launched us.
+Then everyone just kind of fed into the game,” said Minnesota coach Chris Finch. ”Then he started to drive it in the third (quarter) against their switches and was able to get to the free throw line.”

+”I should have had probably more, but I missed some free throws, missed some layups and open threes,” said Edwards, who compiled a plus/minus of plus-29 in 39 minutes.

-Orlando cut a 27-point second-half lead down to nine on a four-point play by Suggs early in the fourth quarter, but D’Angelo Russell scored four points to help Minnesota push its lead back up to 114-97 in the closing minutes.
+Orlando cut a 27-point second-half lead down to nine on a four-point play by Suggs early in the fourth quarter, but D’Angelo Russell scored nine of his 11 points to help Minnesota push its lead back up to 114-97 in the closing minutes.

+”We showed grit and toughness in the second half, but you have to bring it for both halves.
+You can’t play 24 minutes of basketball,” Suggs said. ”We have to bring it from the tip.”

 The Magic played without rookie Paolo Banchero and center Wendell Carter Jr., their two leading rebounders and two of their top three scorers.